HACAN gets more questions about flight paths than about anything else. Where flight paths are, if flight paths change, are all-important to people.

 In 2011/12 and in 2014 Heathrow and the air traffic controllers trialled new take-off procedures.
 This resulted in some areas getting many more planes than they used to and some areas getting planes for the first time.

 This caused much controversy.
 Although the trials have now ended, some people argue that things have not gone back to the way they were.
-Independent study were commissioned by Heathrow to assess the 2014 .
-These studies involved local community representatives from the areas affected.
-They drew up the brief for the studies, appointed the consultants and oversaw the work.
+Independent study were commissioned by Heathrow to assess the 2014 trials .
+These studies involved local community representatives from the areas affected who drew up the brief for the studies, appointed the consultants and oversaw the work.

 The studies found that, with the exception of a change which air traffic controllers (NATS) made to one of the take-off routes, flight paths have gone back to the way there were: http://www.heathrow.com/noise/heathrow-community-noise-forum/flight-analysis